The Impact of the U.S. Census Disclosure Avoidance System on Redistricting and Voting Rights Analysis

 \section{Partisan Effects on Redistricting}

 }

-To analyze the partisan implications of a redistricting plan using a set of simulated redistricting plans, practitioners generate hypothetical district-level election results for the simulated plans and for the plan to be analyzed.
+How does the systematic undercounting and overcounting of precinct-level populations in the DAS data, affect the conclusions we draw about the partisan and racial biases of legislative redistricting plans?
+We find that the precinct-level biases may aggregate in unexpected ways, and add to possible enumeration errors, making it more difficult to identify gerrymanders.

+We first assess the impact of DAS data in identifying partisan packing and cracking, following a common approach in redistricting analysis.
+Practitioners and researchers compare enacted plans against a distribution of election results from each simulated plan, for example using actual precinct-level vote counts in statewide districts and adding them up to each simulated district.
 Plans which are partisan gerrymanders stand out from the simulated ensemble as yielding more seats for one party over the other.

-In computing a party's expected vote share for each congressional district, we use data from statewide elections to avoid the variation in uncontested races and any incumbency effects in U.S. House races.
-In Pennsylvania, we use the two party vote share averaged across all statewide and Presidential races, 2004--2008, and adjust to match 2008 turnout levels.
-In South Carolina we use the 2018 gubernatorial election, in North Carolina we use the 2012 gubernatorial election, and in Louisiana we use the 2019 Secretary of State election.
+The argument that ensemble analysis is sufficient for this purpose has been used in various academic contexts, including \cite{chen:rodd:15, hers:etal:20}, and litigation contexts, most recently \cite{poli-sci-amicus:19, pegd:rodd:wang:19}.